 Directed by Mario Bava

 Just when did the general run of fantasy fans become aware of Mario Bava and Dino De Laurentiis’ Danger Diabolik?
 I think it wasn’t until the near-simultaneous breakout of the Internet and DVD, which made film culture news easy to disseminate and the films themselves more easily seen.
-In the decades before almost the only way to discover new and exotic films was to participate in some kind of academic film culture.
+In the decades previous almost the only way to discover new and exotic films was to participate in some kind of academic film culture.
 Remember the proliferation of mimeographed fanzines?
 The interest was there, big-time.

 Alain Silver and James Ursini’s 1970s writings on Mario Bava in the long gone but much appreciated magazine Photon put down for the first time in English many revelations about Bava’s style and directorial approach.
 But those seminal genre writers stuck to Bava’s gothic horrors, skipping this futuristic comic book romp in the maestro’s filmography.
-Diabolik initially breezed through theaters in 1968 as a minor release, hitting few small markets and more or less remaining invisible in the U.S..
-Although some students first heard about it through John Baxter’s 1970 book Science Fiction in the Cinema, I only caught it by accident at a midnight screening in Santa Monica in 1972 or so.
+Diabolik initially breezed through U.S. theaters in 1968 as a minor release, hitting few small markets and more or less remaining invisible.
+I first heard about it through John Baxter’s 1970 book Science Fiction in the Cinema, and caught it by accident at a midnight screening in Santa Monica in 1972 or so.
 It was Paramount’s studio print and the music and the color completely blew us away.

 So I guess I was hooked.
 In three years at UCLA I must have rented Film Incorporated’s slightly edited version three times, foisting it on (appreciative) ‘dormie’ audiences.
 Much later, when Greg Jein showed me fliers advertising collectors’ prints, I ended up buying a 16mm print, and then swapping it for another of slightly better quality.